Women First Chairs

 • TEACH THEM how to navigate and overcome implicit bias.

-• ADVISE THEM to pursue government litigation positions to gain
+• ADVISE THEM to pursue government litigation positions to gain first-chair experience and acquire lead roles sooner.

 First Chairs at Trial: More Women Need Seats at the Table, by Stephanie A. Scharf and Roberta D. Liebenberg, is a joint project of the American Bar Foundation and the American Bar Association Commission on Women in the Profession, published by the American Bar Association.